lmjh/doodle-this/BUGS.md

 ## 10. Lack Of Feedback On Drawing Save Preview Causing Confusing User Experience

 In the save drawing modal, I included small preview images of the drawings saved in each save slot, so that users could quickly decide which they wanted to overwrite if all were already filled.
 However, the preview images would only change when the page was reloaded.
-This created quite a confusing user experience, because after a user had clicked the 'Save Drawing' button, they would receive a message to confirm the drawing had saved, but the image above that slot would be the same as before.
+This created quite a confusing user experience, because after a user had clicked the 'Save Drawing' button, they would receive a message to confirm the drawing had been saved, but the image above that slot would be the same as before.

 ![](documentation/testing_images/bugs/drawing-save-preview-bug-1.jpg)